Thank you for joining us in this series on Home Decorating.

 Do you want color?
 What types?
 Do you want scents?
 Which ones?
 All this needs to be considered when choosing your plants.

 Next you’ll want to figure out where to place each plant.
-Remember perennials will spread each year—and annuals will fill in as the season goes on.
+Remember perennials will spread each year so you can start with just a small amount and space them out.
+They will fill in as the years go by.
+Annuals are perfect to fill in the gaps.
+That way you can change it up each season for variety.

 Do you want to surround your patio with flowers and plants?
 Or have them off to one side?
 Do some googling for pictures of what appeals to you…then copy it!

-It is good to draw a diagram when you’re first starting out to make sure you covering all your elements and placing them in the right spot.
-This cuts down on more work later and/or over spending.
+It is a good idea to draw a diagram when you’re first starting out to make sure you are considering all your elements and placing them in the right spots.
+This cuts down on more work later moving plants and/or over spending.

-Hauling brick can be tough, but I’ve done it and lived to tell about it.
+Hauling brick can be tough, but well worth the ascetic.
 Patio brick tops finish off the look.

 There is a lot of great patio seating out there.
 Wood, recycled plastic, or even cement.
 Choose the seating arrangement that works for you.
 Will you be sharing this space with family?
 Friends?
 Choose seating accordingly.
 You can always build up those brick walls to 3’ high and place cushions for additional seating.